Buy or Make a Bow Saw

 The next hand saw that I recommend is a frame saw called a “bow saw”.
 Bow saws are like the big brother to the coping saw (cuts curves), and a good traditional alternative to a power band saw.

 So how do you use a bow saw?
 You simply tension the top string by twisting a stick, and it makes the saw tight and rigid.
 Hold onto the handle and turn the saw where you want to go.
-Just make sure you un-tension the string when you’re finished.
+Just make sure you loosen the tension the string when you’re finished.

 The video teaches all the techniques in a way that even beginner hand tool woodworkers can build this bow saw.
 Bill also sells tapered brass pins that he designed based off of the historical saw that the video studies.

 If you don’t have the time to make your own bow saw, eBay has some nice antique bow saws.
+You can also check out Jim Bode’s website for bow saws, or go to a tool swap at a local chapter of the Mid West Tool Collector’s Association.
 Try to find one with tapered pins if possible, but it’s not vital.
 There are also some people making pretty nice newer bow saws.
 But I haven’t seen any with tapered pins.
 Just make sure you buy something that looks like the saws above, and not a large buck saw (for cutting fire wood):

 People selling bow saws on eBay don’t know the difference, so they’ll usually call mix up the names.